kckuei/odin-ruby-chess/README.md

 ### Modules

 * Chaos - Module containing methods related to chaos mode play.
 * Promote - Module containing methods related to pond promotion.
-Used as a mixin for the Pond class.
 * Castle - Module containing methods related to castling between a king and rook.
 Used as mixin for Rook and King classes.
 * Computer - Module containing methods related to computer AI.
 * ChessPiece - Module containing common functionality to all chess pieces.
 Used as a mixin for chess piece classes.